 The industries that profit from women's vulnerabilities and insecurities are numerous and not always obvious.
 We are all set to raise our pitchforks to the beauty and fashion industry.
 But what of the food industry that profits from our menstrual cycles, the latest diet trends, and even our sheer exhaustion from balancing work demands with family?

 Women and capitalism

 Isn't the best way to woo a woman to take her out to dinner?
 How much of her willingness to sleep with a man is dictated by the expense of the meal?
 Have you ever stopped to think about how we value a mother or wife based on her ability to cook comforting meals effortlessly?
 How many female-led careers depend on the ability to produce Instagram-worthy food photographs?

-Women can't seem to start their own business or forge their career path without the latest Instagram coach or motivational speaker.
+Women can't seem to start their own business or forge their career path without an Instagram coach or motivational speaker.
 As for self-care, is there any need to illustrate the industries that profit from pampering women?
-Is caring for ourselves the work of resorts, spas, and beauty parlours?
+Is caring for ourselves really the work of resorts, spas, and beauty parlours?
 Do we need to spend hundreds to meditate or add a little gentle movement into our lives?

 Fashion, literature, media, beauty, food, music, wellness, fitness, weddings, maternity - these industries all profit from women's inability to see their capabilities.